Case 39: Plot

-Emily becomes suspicious of having Lillith in her home, so she heads to the mental asylum for answers from Lillith's parents.
+Emily becomes suspicious about having Lillith in her home, so she heads to the mental asylum to seek answers from Lillith's parents.
 They tell her that Lillith is a demon who feeds on feelings, and that they tried to kill her in an attempt to save themselves and others.
 Lillith's father tells Emily that the only way to kill Lillith is to get her to sleep.
-Shortly after Emily leaves the asylum, both parents die; her mother is fatally burnt, and her father is stabbed in the eye with a fork.
+Shortly after Emily leaves the asylum, both parents die: her mother is fatally burned, and her father is stabbed in the eye with a fork.

-Barron thinks Emily should seek psychiatric help but is later convinced when he receives a similar strange phone call in his home from Emily's cellphone, which is being used by Lillith.
-He arms himself at the police precinct to aid Emily in handling Lillith, however, he inadvertently and fatally shoots himself in the head with a shotgun when Lillith makes him imagine he is being attacked by permanently ferocious dogs.
+Barron thinks Emily should seek psychiatric help, but is later convinced when he receives a similar strange phone call in his home from Emily's cellphone, which is being used by Lillith.
+He arms himself at the police precinct to aid Emily in handling Lillith; however, he inadvertently and fatally shoots himself in the head with a shotgun when Lillith makes him imagine he is being attacked by permanently ferocious dogs.

-After realizing that her closest colleagues have been eliminated, and that the rest of her cases will be next, that night, Emily has Lillith drink tea spiked with sedative, and while Lillith is asleep, Emily sets fire to her house, hoping and attempting to get rid of her, however, the girl escapes unharmed.
+After realizing that her closest colleagues have been eliminated, and that the rest of her cases will be next, that night, Emily has Lillith drink tea spiked with sedative, and while Lillith is asleep, Emily sets fire to her house, hoping and attempting to get rid of her.
+However, the girl escapes unharmed.

 The police offer to escort Emily and Lillith to a temporary place to stay.
-As Emily is following the police cars, she suddenly takes a different route and drives her car at a high speed, hoping to bring fear to Lillith.
+As Emily follows the police cars, she suddenly takes a different route and drives at high speed, hoping to instill fear in Lillith.
 She then drives the car off a pier.

 As the car sinks, Emily struggles to lock Lillith (now in her true demon form) in the trunk.
 Emily then exits the car, but as she swims away, the surviving Lillith grabs her leg after punching a hole through the car's taillight, in an attempt to prevent her escape.
-Emily struggles to break free until Lillith overcomes her strengths and fears, which causes Lilith to finally let go of Emily as the car continues to sink, finally defeating Lillith from the inside.
+Emily struggles to break free until Emily overcomes her strengths and fears, which causes Lillith to finally let go of Emily as the car continues to sink, finally defeating Lillith from the inside.
 As Emily climbs back ashore, she is relieved to be rid of Lillith, hence bringing the case itself to a close.

 Alternate ending

-On the DVD as a deleted scene in the Special Features section, when the car sinks to the bottom, a man swims down to the car and rescues both Lillith and Emily.
-Emily is later seen in handcuffs, frantically pleading with her lawyer to tell her where Lillith is.
-Her lawyer orders for Emily to be shipped off to the asylum for schizophrenia, unfazed by her innocence.
+A man swims down to the car and rescues both Lillith and Emily as it sinks to the bottom.
+Emily is later seen in handcuffs, frantically pleading with her lawyer to tell her Lillith's location.
+Her lawyer orders Emily to be shipped off to the asylum for schizophrenia, unfazed by her innocence.

 Meanwhile, Lillith arrives at the home of her new foster family (as mentioned earlier in the film) and turns to wink at the camera.